Sitemap

 Biography

-Jacopo Bassano is best known for his dramatic biblical themes.
-He liked to use local peasants as models thereby endowing his work with a contemporary (for his day) look.
+Jacopo Bassano is best known for his dramatic biblical themes and intriguing portraits He liked to use local peasants as models thereby endowing his work with a contemporary (for his day) look.
 The suggestion of sorrow, perhaps also suffering, is a strong theatrical element in his work.
 Bassano's Last Supper, circa 1542, is one of the greatest masterpieces of the High Renaissance.

 About The High Renaissance Period